TheGaneshChandra/GC-s-Life/sub-dimensions/aws.md

 ## Kinesis

 ### Kinesis Data stream
-> Near real time bits of data transfer from PRODUCER to CONSUMER
+> Near real time bits of data transfer from PRODUCER to AWS which a PRODUCER can consume
 - Streams
     |
     |-- Shards <!-- Different threads based on partition key of data in a stream -->